lisahanzl/lisahanzl.github.io/01_research.md

 ### Work in Progress
 <p> </p>
+- Closures of Public Libraries, Educational Outcomes and Inequality
 - Earnings exemptions and the duration of unemployment: The role of income constraints
 <p> </p>